ssl/ezXSS/readme.md

     * Time of execution
     * Payload URL
     * Screenshot of the page
-    * Extract additional defined pages
+    * Extracted additional defined paths
+    * Extracted content of links from (recursive) spider
+    * Any extra custom fields (via extensions or custom JS)
 * Triggers in all browsers, starting from Chrome 1+, IE 6+, Firefox 1+, Opera 10+, Safari 4+
 * much much more, and, its just ez :-)